 - a.
 Develop an Official Map and Ordinance for any proposed public infrastructure improvements that require additional land. - b.
-Update any necessary infrastructure specific planning documents such as the Act 537 Sewage Facilities Plan.
+Update any necessary infrastructure specific planning documents.

 WHY Infrastructure?

 One of the primary functions for a municipality is to provide an acceptable level of service for all infrastructure to ensure the health and welfare of its residents.
 Success is measured in the following metrics: